danieljbae/GenderRaceDisambiguation/README.md

 ## Code overview

 * IBM's Global Name Management API (used in CompleteAnalysisNames.java), which is effectively a lookup table built from culture name specific data.
-This resource was used to assign gender and culture to every spelling, a given examiner or lawyer may have used.
+This resource was used to assign gender and culture to every spelling, a given examiner or lawyer used within span of 11 years.

 * Selection of name spelling to represent a given examiner or lawyer can be seen in Gender_CountryCulture_Assignment_v2.py